 This is the Amazon Alexa Skill of Ultimate Last Resort.
 We recommend you only pull out this one when you’re really, really desperate.
 Because once your kids know that Alexa can fart (in multiple ways), they’ll be asking for it.
 All.
 The.
 Time.

-—Melissa Hecksher, with additional reporting by Keiko Zoll
+—Melissa Hecksher, Keiko Zoll